-Documents show Norway lobbying against EU parliament call for ban on Arctic oil drilling
+Norway is lobbying against EU call to ban Arctic oil drilling

 Norwegian officials are lobbying to kill an EU resolution calling for an end to offshore oil drilling in Arctic waters, according to documents obtained by Unearthed.

 A letter from Norwegian MP Eirik Siversten – who leads the delegation for Arctic parliamentary cooperation – urges members of the European Parliament “to delete in the plenary vote” the passages in support of an Arctic oil drilling ban.